 Some moms bring clothing for after the delivery to be more comfortable.

-For comfort, the tops items you should bring include socks, slippers or sandals, and a good jacket or robe.
+For comfort, the top items you should bring include socks, slippers or sandals, and a good jacket or robe.
 Hospitals are very cold and nurses recommend going for walks within the halls after delivery.

 Pack your basic toiletries, like your toothbrush, deodorant, and things for the shower if you choose not to use what the hospital provides for you.